JanisGeise/sparseSpatialSampling/README.md

 - generalization for arbitrary geometries and domain boundaries, handle stl files as input

 ## References
+- Exisiting version of the $S^3$ algorithm can be found under:
+  - **D. Fernex, A. Weine, B. R. Noack and R. Semaan.** *Sparse Spatial Sampling: A mesh sampling algorithm for efficient processing of big simulation data*, DOI: https://doi.org/10.2514/6.2021-1484 (January, 2021).
-Idea & 1D implementation taken from [Andre Weiner](https://github.com/AndreWeiner)
+- Idea & 1D implementation of the current version taken from [Andre Weiner](https://github.com/AndreWeiner)